 Zorra – is a domestic-born Registered Andalusian, born March 24, 2005

 Everyone else experiences Zorra as tremendously sweet and kind.
 With me, although we are deeply spiritually connected, I experience her as more brusque and matter-of-fact.
 The remarkable story of how Zorra came to me from New Jersey (3,000 miles away!) is here.

-I have tremendous respect for her and a kinship of being the one who got this tremendous ’thing’ started.
-Zorra has chosen my daughter, Zara, as her special person and she often comes to Zara in her dreams.
+I have tremendous respect for her and a kinship of being the founding member who got this tremendous ’thing’ started.
+Zorra is especially connected to my daughter, Zara, and often comes to Zara in her dreams.

 Zorra came with her registered name of HS Zorra (vixen) which we both liked and saw no reason to change.